kilfour/QuickAcid/README.md

 ShrinkEachElementStrategy

----

-### Feedback Shrinking

-A.k.a.: What if it fails but the run does not contain the minimal fail case ?

----

 ## QuickAcid Logging
 Let's not call a spade a shovel: property-based testing (PBT) isn't the easiest thing in the world.
 I usually frown upon verbosity and an overdose of logging, but here, it's not just tolerable, it's necessary.
 Especially when the user starts to dig a little deeper and implements its own custom shrinkers for instance.